 (c) Time for Filing.
-A petition for review of a decision of the Court of Appeals must be filed in the Supreme Court within 18-21 days after the filing of the Court of Appeals' decision under Rule 36, or its decision on rehearing under Rule 40.
-A petition for review shall\may not be filed while a petition for rehearing is pending in the Court of Appeals.
+A petition for review of a decision of the Court of Appeals must be filed in the Supreme Court within 18 days after the filing of the Court of Appeals' decision under Rule 36, or its decision on rehearing under Rule 40.
+A petition for review shall-may not be filed while a petition for rehearing is pending in the Court of Appeals.
 The 3-day mailing period set forth in Rule 26(c) does not apply to the time limits set by this Rule.
-The clerk of the Supreme Court shall\must not receive or file an untimely petition, but shall\must return the petition unfiled or, if the petition was e-filed, must reject the petition.
+The clerk of the Supreme Court shall-must not receive or file an untimely petition, but shall must return the petition unfiled.

 (d) Content and Form of Petition.
-A petition for review shall-must comply in form with Rule 32, and unless e-filed, an original and 9 copies shall-must be filed with the clerk-unless the court by order in a particular case shall direct a different number.
+A petition for review shall-must comply in form with Rule 32, and unless e-filed, an original and 9 copies shall must be filed with the clerk-unless the court by order in a particular case shall direct a different number.
 The petition may not exceed 10 pages or 4,667 words or, if it uses a monospaced typeface, 433 lines of text.
 The petition shall-must succinctly state the precise basis on which the party seeks review by the Supreme Court and may include citation of authority in support of that contention.
 No citation to authority or argument may be incorporated into the petition by reference to another document.

 (e) Response to Petition and Reply.
 No response to a petition for review mayshall be filed unless requested by the Supreme Court.
-Unless otherwise ordered by the court, tThe response to a petition for review must be filed within 14 days after entry of the order requesting the response, unless otherwise directed by the court.
+Unless otherwise ordered by the court, the response to a petition for review must be filed within 14 days after entry of the order requesting the response.
 A petition for review will not ordinarily be granted in the absence of a request for a response.
 If a response to the petition is ordered, the petitioner may file a reply within 7 days after service of the response.
 A reply must not present matters that do not relate to the response.
 Any response or reply must comply in form with Rule 32, and unless e-filed, an original shall be filed with the clerk.